Antragsdelikt: Taiwan

-A 1999 amendment to Taiwan's Criminal Code removed indecent assault and rape (with the exception of spousal rape) from this category.
+A 1999 amendment to Taiwan's Criminal Code removed indecent assault and rape (Article 239; with the exception of spousal rape) from this category, In 2003, another amendment removed cybercrime from this category and penalties were increased, likely as a response to the CIH computer virus incident where prosecutors were unable to charge the perpetrators involved because no victims came forward with a lawsuit.

 Egypt

 While no formal class of law equivalent to the Antragsdelikt exists in the law of Egypt, several religious crimes, including apostasy, cannot be prosecuted on the initiative of the public prosecutor; the case must instead be raised by another citizen.